 School food programs everywhere have had to adapt to COVID-19 over the past year, and this of course includes our Salad Bar Grantees.

-The following case study shares the story of Huband Park Elementary School in Courtenay, British Columbia, who have been able to pivot to the new reality with great success, thanks to the dedication and hard work of lead volunteers Barb Mindell and Karen Stevenson, as well as integral support from school administrators and additional parent volunteers.
+The following case study shares the story of Huband Park Elementary School in Courtenay, British Columbia, who have been able to pivot to the new reality with great success.
+This shift has been possible thanks to the dedication and hard work of lead volunteers Barb Mindell and Karen Stevenson, as well as integral support from the Comox Valley Farm to School Learning Circle facilitator, Jenn Meilleur, and participants that include school administrators and additional parent volunteers.

 Huband Park has about 375 students from Kindergarten to Grade 7.
 Located in a rural area, a number of families who are connected to the school own or work on farms and this was a driving force behind their initial salad bar project that began in 2012.
 Huband Park Elementary received their first Farm to Cafeteria Canada grant in 2016 to help grow their farm to school program.